mike-tutkowski/ms-cse/README.md

   Note that the path, locations, is followed by a '?' and then the key=value pair.

   The purpose of this API is to retrieve information about all of the locations in the database.
-If you use the startWith query parameter, then such locations are filtered using the borough name.
+If you use the startsWith query parameter, then such locations are filtered using the borough name.

   The data is returned as an array of JSON objects.
 Here is an example of what a single location looks like: